PRS-M/Vidly/README.md

 ## Lessons Learned
 - How LINQ is translated to SQL
-- What an SQL profiler can show when I am working with ORMs
+- What an SQL Profiler can show when I am working with ORMs
 - Fluent API and Data Annotations
 - Why it can sometimes be far better to use Fluent API instead of Data Annotations
 - How to avoid N + 1
 - IEnumerable vs IQueryable
-- Microsoft Docs not always show the best way to use their own tools
+- Microsoft Docs do not always show the best way to use their own tools
 - Why DTOs are essential to use when exposing the data to the end-user
 - What is Auto Mapper
 - How to avoid "magic strings"
 - Introduction to ASP.NET Identity and OAuth
--
+- Probably some more?